Alfons0329/afhwu0329.github.io/docs/programming_practice/Hackerrank/ipk_search.md

 * Thought: This problem is similar to [this video](https://www.youtube.com/watch?v=XKu_SEDAykw&t=923s), which serves as an example of google's interview. the only difference is we print the position of matched pairs, like pos_i and pos_j with criteria cost[pos_i] + cost[pos_j] equals to K
 There is no need for brute force in O(N^2), or binary search in O(NlogN), only need a map to store the occurances of each price.
+* Analysis:
-* Analysis: Time complexity: O(N), iterating the whole string and implement the statistical data, Space complexity: O(N), by using a map data to store the statistical data.
+    * Time complexity: O(N), iterating the whole string and implement the statistical data
+    * Space complexity: O(N), by using a map data to store the statistical data.

 ```cpp
 void whatFlavors(vector<int> cost, int money)